-I found Kim Castleberry quite by accident, as I was searching reviews for learning management platforms.
-A 2010 review of Kajabi she posted caught my attention.
-It had zero production values (few of these online review videos do), but the woman I saw was engaging, authentic, knowledgable and – best of all – she obviously understood her customer.
-Kim didn’t just review the various aspects of this technology tool based on generic abstractions like feature sets or ease-of-use, she related her analysis quite specifically to what would likely be important to her constituents.
+Kim Castleberry hit my radar quite by accident, as I was searching reviews for learning management platforms.
+A video review of Kajabi she posted caught my attention.
+The woman I saw was engaging, authentic, knowledgable and – best of all – she obviously understood her customer.
+Kim didn’t just review the various aspects of this technology tool based on generic abstractions like feature sets or ease-of-use, she related her analysis quite specifically to what would likely be important to her particular customers.
 I liked and respected her immediately, and sought out her website where I promptly signed up for her newsletter.

-Fact is: Triggers work even when you know they’re being used on you!
+Fact is: Triggers work even when you know they’re being used!